quartzmo/butterfly_net/README.md

 ## Description

-Butterfly Net is intended to help you capture, as tests, surprising or unexpected behavior that you come across while interacting with your project code in IRB.
+Butterfly Net is intended to help you capture, as executable tests, surprising or unexpected behavior that you come across while interacting with your project code in IRB.

 ** Warning **

-Butterfly Net does not support [test-first](http://www.extremeprogramming.org/rules/testfirst.html) development, and is not intended as a primary tool for [Test-Driven Development(TDD)](http://en.wikipedia.org/wiki/Test-driven_development).
+Butterfly Net is not a tool for [test-first](http://www.extremeprogramming.org/rules/testfirst.html) development, and is not intended as a primary tool for [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development)(TDD).
-Read more about how it is meant to be used in Story, below.
+Please use it in addition to these valuable methods.

 ## Install